 Law students undergo a great deal of “passive” learning, especially in their first year, when most of their courses involve a lecture/final exam format.
 In contrast, the Remington Center makes each student actively responsible for the client’s case, from initial interview to final resolution.
 Indeed, students can actually appear in court on behalf of clients, if they qualify under Wisconsin Supreme Court practice rules.
 The teacher acts as a “bumper,” guiding the student back into the lane if he/she goes too far astray; and as a “coach,” encouraging the student to suggest steps that will move the case forward.

 In this kind of learning, the student-teacher relationship is critical.
 Our student-faculty ratio is about 6:1, allowing for mostly individualized instruction.
-Teachers meets weekly with each student--going over the student’s cases; discussing the student’s progress during the week; asking probing questions; and providing guidance, when appropriate, on where to go next.
+Teachers meet weekly with each student--going over the student’s cases; discussing the student’s progress during the week; asking probing questions; and providing guidance, when appropriate, on where to go next.
 Throughout, we encourage the students to engage in creative problem-solving.
 Thus, for example, we discourage the use of fill-in-the-blank legal forms, preferring that students treat drafting a legal document as a writing problem, and take into consideration the document’s purpose, audience, and conventions.

 Still, no real-life legal case is predictable, and both students and teachers will constantly be confronted with new, unfamiliar problems.
 We think that this is a good thing, for at least a couple of reasons.
 First, after a certain amount of floundering, the students begin to realize that they can confront the unfamiliar, and gain confidence that they can develop their own methods for working through a new problem.
 This confidence carries over into their professional lives.